This article may contain links from our affiliate partners. Please read how we make money!

 Bell Peppers – I prefer to use the red and yellow bell peppers because they are much sweeter than the green ones.
 Bell peppers can be replaced with any other nonspicy pepper – $1.75

 Red Onions – Use a medium to a large sized onion.
 If you prefer, try the white or Spanish onions they all work nicely – $0.25

 Cherry Tomatoes – Use nice ripe tomatoes that aren’t wrinkled on the skin.
 For a cheaper option swap cherry tomatoes for your regular sized tomatoes.
 Just make sure to cut them into quarters. – $1.50

 Cooked Quinoa – You can use either raw quinoa or cooked quinoa.
 Cooked quinoa will save you some time and cooking raw quinoa will save you some money.
 If you are looking for an easy way to cook quinoa check out this how to cook quinoa guide – $1.25

 The total price for the whole batch cost me $5.95 which is about $1.98 per serving.
 If you want to reduce the price further swap the cherry tomatoes for beef tomatoes.
 This will save you around $0.50 for the batch.

 Once the quinoa and roasted vegetables are cooked transfer them and store the meal prep in an airtight container to cool.
 Once cooled place a lid on the container and refrigerate.
 The quinoa and roasted vegetables will last for up to 3 days.

-If you are in need of some good quality containers make sure to check out our Best Glass Meal Prep Containers guide.
+If you are in need of some good quality containers make sure to check out my Best Glass Meal Prep Containers guide.